SamsungDS/unvme-cli/README.md

 ```

 ## License
-`unvme-cli` is licensed under the GNU General Public License v2.0 or later,
+`unvme-cli` is licensed under the GNU General Public License v2.0 only.

+Files under GPL-2.0-or-later can be used under terms of GPL-2.0 or any later
+version, but when included in this project, they are subject to the
+GPL-2.0-only license.

-except for `libunvmed` files in the lib/ directory, which are dual-licensed
+Files for `libunvmed` in the lib/ directory are dual-licensed under the
-under the LGPL-2.1-or-later and the MIT License.
+LGPL-2.1-or-later and the MIT license and they also can be used under their own

-`unvme-cli` uses `libvfn` library.
-And also please note that `unvme-cli` uses
+terms, but when it's in this project, they should be under GPL-2.0-only.
+See
+`lib/COPYING` and `lib/LICENSE`.

+`unvme-cli` uses various libraries. ccan/ directory which has various libraries
-various libraries of Comprehensive C Archive Network (CCAN) which have separated
+of Comprehensive C Archive Network (CCAN) which have separated licenses.
+See
-licenses.
-See `ccan/ccan/*/LICENSE` for each license used.
+`ccan/ccan/*/LICENSE` for each license used.